 Accumulate Sick Leave Days

+Sick leave days leave days shall accumulate on a pro-rata basis for the total period of time that employee works during a school year.
+That pro-rata basis will be determined by the number days actually worked by the employee divided by the number of days under the employee’s contract for the school year and will be calculated to the nearest one-half ½ day.

-Unused Sick Days (AKA SICK LEAVE DAYS)
+Compensation for Accumulated Sick Leave (AKA SICK LEAVE DAYS)

 At the time of initial retirement and under provisions of KRS 161.155 (10), the Board shall compensate classified employees, or their estate, for unused sick days at the rate of thirty per cent (30%) of the daily salary rate for each unused sick day.
 This calculation shall be based on the employee's last annual salary.
 For personnel who begin employment with a local school district on or after July 1, 2008, unused sick leave days to be recognized in calculating reimbursement under KRS 161.155 shall not exceed 300 days.1